 Try a temperature change: Fresh breastmilk straight from the breast is body temperature – so 98.6 degrees Fahrenheit.
 Consider warming the milk more than this, or even offering it cold or room temperature (if your baby is used to it warmed).
 For an older baby, consider making milk slushies by partially freezing it and feeding it with a spoon.

 Try a breastfeeding position: Sometimes holding your baby in a cradle hold and turned in toward the caregiver can convince him to take the bottle.
 You might even go as far as putting the bottle under your arm so baby can latch on as if at the breast.

-Try something completely opposite of a breastfeeding position: If baby objects to the cradle hold, have him sit with his back to the caregiver, or in a baby seat facing the caregiver without being cuddled.
+Try something completely opposite of a breastfeeding position: If baby objects to the cradle hold, have them sit with their back to the caregiver, or in a baby seat facing the caregiver without being cuddled.
 Never prop the bottle, though, and be sure to pay close attention to baby’s satiety cues.

 Try movement: While feeding, walk around, bounce on an exercise ball, rock in a chair.
-This may comfort and distract baby enough that he’s more willing to relax and attempt something new.
+This may comfort and distract baby enough that they're more willing to relax and attempt something new.

-Try changing the timing: Catch your baby’s early feeding cues and feed him before his regular feeding time.
+Try changing the timing: Catch your baby’s early feeding cues and feed them before their regular feeding time.
 Or consider offering a bottle after a feeding at the breast at the most relaxed time of your day.
-If your baby’s drowsy and mostly full, he may be more open to a bottle feed.
+If your baby’s drowsy and mostly full, they may be more open to a bottle feed.